Sales funnel vs sales pipeline: the complete guide

 What is a sales pipeline?

-We’ve established that a sales pipeline is a set of stages a prospect journeys through as they progress from a lead to a customer.
-What does this mean in practice?
+Okay, so now we’ve got the basics in hand, let’s dive deeper into each tool, starting with sales pipelines.
+We’ve established that a sales pipeline is a set of stages a prospect journeys through as they progress from a lead to a customer, but what does this mean in practice?

 If we break down each pipeline stage, we can see why some might confuse it for the sales funnel.
 As each stage passes, fewer prospects progress to the next stage.